cntehang/ng-config-service/README.md

 ## Installing / Getting started

-There are three steps to setup the config service using the default ocnfiguration file path of `assets/config/config.json`.
+There are three steps to setup the config service using the default configuration file path of `assets/config/config.json`.

-1. Install the `ng-config-service` packge: `npm install ng-config-service`
+1. Install the `ng-config-service` package: `npm install ng-config-service`
 1. Create a configuration JSON file `assets/config/config.json` in your project.
 1. Bootstrap the config service in the root module.
 Because the config service use the `HttpClient` to fetch the configuration data, please make sure that `HttpClientModule` is imported in the root module.

-The last step uses a uitility function `bootConfigServiceProvider` that is exported from the `ng-config-service`.
-This utility function returns an `APP_INITIALIZER` provider that uses a factory method to load configuration data during Angular bootstrap.
+The last step uses a const `bootConfigServiceProvider` that is exported from the `ng-config-service`.
+This const is a `APP_INITIALIZER` provider that uses a factory method to load configuration data during Angular bootstrap.
 The following code is an example using the default configuration file path.

 ```ts
 import { BrowserModule } from '@angular/platform-browser'